• Skip to primary navigation

 • Leftover cake, box cake, or any cake of your choice

-• 2 -3 tablespoons premade frosting
+• 2 -3 tablespoon premade frosting

-• 2 12 oz. bags of chocolate candy melts
+• 2 12 oz bags of chocolate candy melts

 • Lollipop sticks

-• Prepare a sheet pan with parchment and set aside.
+1. Prepare a sheet pan with parchment and set aside.

-• Mash up your cake into a small crumb.
+2. Mash up your cake into a small crumb.
 If the cake has to be made, allow to fully cool until smashing it down.
 The cake should look sandy when ready.

-• Add 2 tablespoons of frosting to the cake mixture and mix until well combined.
+3. Add 2 tablespoons of frosting to the cake mixture and mix until well combined.
 The cake and frosting should form together to look a little pasty, but not too mushy.
 If the cake looks dry add in more frosting

-• Using a cookie dough scooper or a spoon, roll out the cake balls.
+4. Using a cookie dough scooper or a spoon, roll out the cake balls.
 They should be around 1 tablespoon each.
 Place the balls on the sheet pan and let sit in the freezer for 1-2 hours.
 This will make it much easier to dip in the chocolate.

-• When you are ready to start dipping the cake balls into chocolate, melt the chocolate according to the directions on the package.
+5. When you are ready to start dipping the cake balls into chocolate, melt the chocolate according to the directions on the package.
 Use a large glass to dip to place the chocolate in, as it will be much easier to dip the balls into.

-• Take a few of the cake balls out of the freezer and prepare the sticks.
+6. Take a few of the cake balls out of the freezer and prepare the sticks.
 Dip the tip of the stick into the melted chocolate and insert it into the bottom of the ball.
 Then hold on to the stick and dip the cake pop fully into the chocolate.
 Move the stick around in a circular motion to allow for an even drip on the cake pop from the chocolate.
 Place in stand and let dry fully.
 If you want to add sprinkles or toppings, dip it in sprinkles before the chocolate dries in the stand.
 Repeat the steps with the remaining cake pops.

 Notes

 • If you don't have a cake pop stand, use a cardboard box.
 Cut out small holes in the box so the lollipop sticks can stand up and dry fully.
-When they are dry place them in a container or plastic bag.
+When they are dry, place them in a container or plastic bag.

-More All Recipes Crisp and Crumble
+Try These All Recipes Crisp and Crumble Next!

 Reader Interactions

-Leave a ReplyCancel reply
+Leave a Reply Cancel reply

 Primary Sidebar

-Hi, I'm Margo!
 I've created Crisp and Crumble to share my favorite traditional and seasonal recipes with you.

 Latest From Crisp and Crumble